syncfusion-content/wpf-docs/wpf/Range-Slider/Customization.md

 ### MinorTickStrokeThickness

-Using the 'MinorTickStrokeThickness' property to change the thickness of the minor ticks.
+Use the 'MinorTickStrokeThickness' property, to change the thickness of the minor ticks.

 {% tabs %}